mkudija/mkudija.github.io/reading-notes/_md/2021-09-09-Ultralearning.md

 	- Thorndike and Woodworth (1901) attacked the idea that the brain is a muscle and exercising it generally makes it better at all tasks: the ability to transfer is much narrower than we assume
 - Young’s hypothesis: there is more opportunity for transfer in a real environment because real environments have more similarities than fake academic environments (so if you are going to do something other than the thing you want to actually do, at least do something *real*)
 - The cognitive features of the skill you want to master and the way you practice it should be substantially similar
-- Learning directly is hard, but gives you a competitive advantage if you pursue it (cf. *[[2017-01-01-So Good They Can’t Ignore You]]*)
+- Learning directly is hard, but gives you a competitive advantage if you pursue it (cf. *[[2017-01-01-So Good They Can’t Ignore You|So Good They Can’t Ignore You]]*)
-- If you want to learn about something more abstract (example of military history), it’s helpful to set for yourself a deliverable like a paper (which I want to do on the topic of [[Feminism|Christian Feminism]]
+- If you want to learn about something more abstract (example of military history), it’s helpful to set for yourself a deliverable like a paper (which I want to do on the topic of [[Feminism|Christian Feminism]])
 - Strategies to be direct including: project-based learning (create something), immersive learning (language), "flight sim method" (approximate as closely as possible), and  “overkill method” (ensure your desired skill level is fully contained in the training set)
 - Direct practice also forces you to use the skills you actually need, rather than those that are related but not required (128 in chapter on retrieval)